 It’s easy to get lost amidst the bustle of activity, so be sure to get your bearings from the Festival Village, which boasts street food stalls and a flea market.

 October – December

-There’s nothing wrong with being a bookworm, as the folks at Singapore Writers Festival would tell you.
-The festival’s kids programming branch, SWF3 (also known as Singapore Writers Festival for Families) sees your children’s favourite world-renowned and local authors holding readings, storytelling sessions, educational workshops, and games for tots and teens alike.
+The festival’s kid’s programming branch, SWF3 (also known as Singapore’s Writer’s Festival for Families) has world-renowned and locally loved authors holding readings, educational workshops and interactive activities for tots and teens alike.